i2bc/SURFMAP/README.md

 MSMS: No input stream specified
 </pre>

+Note: If anythong goes wrong, you can refer to [MSMS instruction page](https://ssbio.readthedocs.io/en/latest/instructions/msms.html).

-### 4. There is a known bug in the file pdb_to_xyzr.
-You must do the following for it to function correctly:
+#### 3. Correct a known bug in the pdb_to_xyzr file

-- open the file with your favorite text editor.
+Please open `pdb_to_xyzr` the file with your favorite text editor and then:

 - at line 31, replace the content `{nawk 'BEGIN {` with `{nawk -v pathmsms="$MSMS" 'BEGIN {`

 - at line 34, replace the content `numfile = "./atmtypenumbers"` with `numfile = pathmsms"./atmtypenumbers"`

-## III Install APBS
+## III.
+Install APBS

 If you want to compute electrostatics potential, you will also need to install APBS.
 We recommend to install the pre-compiled binaries from the version 3.0.0 that can be found [here](https://github.com/Electrostatics/apbs/releases/tag/v3.0.0).